School of Engineering

 The School of Engineering had its beginning in the University of Guam Pre-Engineering Program, which was established in 1989 to help fill the chronic need for local engineers for Guam and the other islands in the Western Pacific.
 The Pre-Engineering Program produced students prepared for admission as juniors into any four-year engineering school accredited by ABET.

 On Oct.
 29, 2009, the president of UOG expressed his vision for establishing a four-year accredited engineering degree program to help meet the current and growing demand for engineering expertise in Guam and the region’s private and public sectors.
 In September 2016, the UOG Board of Regents formally established the new School of Engineering, and in February 2019, the board approved a four-year Bachelor of Science in Civil Engineering for the School of Engineering.
-The degree will be accredited by the Accreditation Board for Engineering and Technology (ABET).
+The School of Engineering is preparing to seek accreditation for its Civil Engineering degree program through the Engineering Accreditation Commission of ABET.

 A new building will house the new program that will provide state-of-the-art classrooms and laboratories as well as office space for faculty and administrators.